mcagov/smart-ui/README.md

 ### Accessing locally

-The service will be available at http://localhost:2997/
+The service will be available at http://localhost:2997/ or https://service.local.smart.mcga.uk

 ### TLS/SSL